bshashikadze/pepquantify/README.md

 see: https://github.com/zimmerlab/MS-EmpiRe to know more about MS-EmpiRe package (also doi:10.1074/mcp.RA119.001509)
 note1: this function consists with codes which can be found in - https://github.com/zimmerlab/MS-EmpiRe/blob/master/example.R
-note2: this is only an example code and for more information you should refer to the documentation of an MS-EmpiRe package.
-note3: in msEmpiRe::read.standard I usually use different regex for unlisting.
-This is iportant to remove unique number at the end of the protein ids which is added by pepquantify read functions and is neccessary for MS-EmpiRe read.standard function.
+note2: in msEmpiRe::read.standard regex used for unlisting is changed: this is iportant to remove unique number at the end of the protein ids (after the LAST dot) which is added by pepquantify read functions and is neccessary for MS-EmpiRe read.standard function.
+This is especially relevant for NCBI refseq ids as they themselvs contain dot and version number.
 </details>